 In June 2013 riots exploded, precipitated by a BRL0.20 (USD0.10) rise in public transport fares, and complaints about excessive spending on mega-sporting events.
 Brazil is not a poor country.
 But tax rates are extremely high, yet many Brazilians spend up to four hours per day in traffic jams, either in their cars or on crowded public transport.
 The protests were an outburst of popular frustration at corruption - a protest against an intolerable situation.

 Protests in the streets escalated, worsening the country´s already ailing economy.
 The impeachment of Rousseff began in December 2015.
 In August 2016 Rousseff was removed from office and Michel Temer was sworn in as Brazil´s new president.

-House prices in different regions of Brazil
+Variation of house prices in different regions

 HOUSE PRICE CHANGE (%)